wombleton/gitlaw-nz/acts/T/Telecommunications Act 2001.md

 *   (1) For the purposes of the Income Tax Act 2007,----

-    *   (a) for the vesting year, the relevant Telecom company is treated as having an unexpired amount of expenditure under [section EA 3][599] of that Act (the **unexpired portion**) for expenditure connected with the designated assets and liabilities, calculated by applying [section EA 3(4) to (7)][599] of that Act as if the day before the appointed day were the end of an income year:
+    *   (a) for the vesting year, the relevant Telecom company is treated as having an unexpired amount of expenditure under [section EA 3][601] of that Act (the _unexpired portion_) for expenditure connected with the designated assets and liabilities, calculated by applying [section EA 3(4) to (7)][601] of that Act as if the day before the appointed day were the end of an income year:

     *   (b) the relevant Telecom company has, for the vesting year, income under section CH 2 of that Act for the unexpired portion described in paragraph (a):

-    *   (c) for an income year starting after the appointed day, the relevant Telecom company is not allowed a deduction for the unexpired portion under [section DB 50][600] of that Act, and no part of the unexpired portion is income under [section CH 2][601] of that Act:
+    *   (c) for an income year starting after the appointed day, the relevant Telecom company is not allowed a deduction for the unexpired portion under [section DB 50][602] of that Act, and no part of the unexpired portion is income under [section CH 2][603] of that Act:

-    *   (d) the relevant Chorus company has, for the vesting year, a deduction for the unexpired portion described in paragraph (a) under [section DB 50][600] of that Act:
+    *   (d) the relevant Chorus company has, for the vesting year, a deduction for the unexpired portion described in paragraph (a) under [section DB 50][602] of that Act:

-    *   (e) for the vesting year and any subsequent income year, [section EA 3][599] of that Act applies to the relevant Chorus company as if that member had been allowed a deduction under that Act for expenditure to which paragraph (a) applies.
+    *   (e) for the vesting year and any subsequent income year, [section EA 3][601] of that Act applies to the relevant Chorus company as if that member had been allowed a deduction under that Act for expenditure to which paragraph (a) applies.

-    (2) In this section, _expenditure_ means expenditure that the relevant Telecom company has been allowed a deduction for under the [Income Tax Act 2007][594] or an earlier Act, and that was not incurred on the items described in [section EA 3(2)][599] of that Act.
+    (2) In this section, _expenditure_ means expenditure that the relevant Telecom company has been allowed a deduction for under the [Income Tax Act 2007][596] or an earlier Act, and that was not incurred on the items described in [section EA 3(2)][601] of that Act.

     Section 69XR: inserted, on 30 November 2011 (being the date of separation day, and an Order in Council (SR 2011/302) having been made under [section 36][474]), by [section 51][571] of the Telecommunications (TSO, Broadband, and Other Matters) Amendment Act 2011 (2011 No 27).

 ##### 69XS Expenditure or loss incurred, and amounts derived

-*   A Chorus company and the relevant Telecom company are treated as the same person for the period prior to and including the appointed day for the purpose of determining the following, under the [Income Tax Act 2007][594]:
+*   A Chorus company and the relevant Telecom company are treated as the same person for the period prior to and including the appointed day for the purpose of determining the following, under the [Income Tax Act 2007][596]:

     *   (a) whether a deduction is allowed for an amount of expenditure or loss incurred by the Chorus company in connection with the designated assets or liabilities: